 While so, the exploratory and analytical procedure for both the measurement and shape data, specifically the spatial overlap of handaxe shapes by novice illustrators, and low p values observed for the length and width responses, highlight the need for caution in the use of illustrations in analyses of morphology.
 Such concerns echo similar data collection procedures (Evin et al. 2016; Shott and Trail 2016), with illustrations by professional illustrators or photographs always favoured.
 In the spirit of methodological transparency, we encourage all researchers who use illustrations to formally acknowledge a drawing’s provenance, if known, the illustrator’s background, and respect possible sources of error in their use.
 With the above analyses suggesting that errors in illustrations of differing technical illustrative skill may arise in a small number of instances, best practice and a critical mindset of the illustrations sourced for analysis, should be paramount.

 As this study was designed to investigate illustration error, and the ramifications for their use in analyses of morphology, four future lines of work are desirable in building on from the hypotheses generated above.
 First, future studies should first consider the role of scaling (i.e. whether this is performed during illustration or post-illustration), specifically how illustrators of different skill scale down an artefact to a variety of ratios commonly adopted by archaeologists and archaeological illustrators (e.g. 1:2, 2:3, 3:4) and how (and if) error akin to the above CV values is introduced throughout this process.
+Next, studies should include strictly published examples of lithic illustrations, rather than comparing illustrations to drawings.
+While archival drawings do provide a means for detailing artefact shape, published examples provide an accepted form of artefact shape.
+Such a method which examines published drawings would complement an experimental approach, as detailed here, and provide further justification and/or caution for the use of lithic illustrations in GMM procedures.
 In addition, future studies should investigate potential error introduced in the abstraction of measurements from photograph data, and explicitly the positioning of the scale relative to the plane of the artefact.
 Future studies should investigate how the above methods compare to three-dimensional models for each artefact.
 As methods such as photogrammetry and structured-light 3D scanners are becoming increasingly portable, cheaper, simpler to use, with standardised and explicit protocols for data acquisition (Bates et al. 2010; Falkingham 2012; Katz and Friess 2014; Porter et al. 2019), such an investigation would provide a useful framework for understanding the accuracy of illustrative methods.
 Finally, and perhaps most importantly, there is a need to upscale the experiment in order to allow for further explorative and analytical methodologies at a higher analytical level.
 These future studies should prioritise the inclusion of a large number of intermediate and expert illustrators.
 This too could include the analysis of illustrations from other artefact classes of both greater shape complexity and more variable sizes (cf. Forel et al. 2009; Monna et al. 2013; Wilczek et al. 2014, 2015), given that drawing inaccuracy may become substantially aggravated as objects become increasingly more complex or reduce in size.
 That said, our study does not indicate that more complex forms – here the tanged points – lead to greater error, but instead that objects of larger size may be more difficult to accurately reproduce independently of shape complexity, perhaps due to psychophysical limitations in visual accuracy.

 Conclusion